mfonism/django-flag/CONTRIBUTING.md

 A critical part is that you keep the **first** line as short and sweet as possible.
 This line is important because when git shows commits and it has limited space or a different formatting option is used the first line becomes all someone might see.
-If your change isn't something non-trivial or there reasoning behind the change is not obvious, then please write up an extended message explaining the fix, your rationale, and anything else relevant for someone else that might be reviewing the change.
+If your change is non-trivial or the reasoning behind the change is not obvious, then please write up an extended message explaining the fix, your rationale, and anything else relevant for someone else that might be reviewing the change.
 Lastly, if there is a